 34. Translate your YouTube video titles & descriptions

 If you speak multiple languages or know someone that is willing to do some translations for you, you can translate your video titles & descriptions into that additional language.
-This makes sense when you have a large viewer base in another country, or the region you’re located in is multilingual, or you can even use it to reach a new audience if the language is spoken or presented in the video is not that relevant (like performance, animation, DIY, etc. videos, these generally have a little talk and more show).
+This makes sense when you have a large viewer base in another country, or the region you’re located in is multilingual, or you can even use it to reach a new audience if the language spoken or presented in the video is not that relevant (like performance, animation, DIY, etc. videos, these generally have a little talk and more show).

 If you don’t know anyone that can speak any additional languages, TubeBuddy has an automatic translation feature that is available on their Legend plan as well as a Tag translator.

 Unfortunately, the meta tag section only has 500 characters and there is no option to translate the tags, so you will have to work some translated tags if they make sense for your video into the 500-character limit.

 In addition to translating videos, you can also translate your entire channel front and about section.

 35. Link to similar videos in your descriptions

-YouTube, like all the other social networks, wants to keep users on their platform, meaning you should link externally sparingly.
+YouTube, like all the other social networks, wants to keep users on its platform, meaning you should link externally sparingly.
 Sometimes, however, you just need to link to something you’ve mentioned in the video or you want to include an affiliate link to generate revenue.

 To counteract the external link, it’s good practice to add more internal links into your description (and include them before the external links when possible).
 Not only are you showing you’re trying to keep people on the platform, but you will also benefit from a viewer if they watch another one of your videos.